 Personally, I think that this 'noise' in upvote value can be mitigated by adding a separate save function and perhaps even eliminating an upvote history visible to the user (migrating current upvote history over to save history first so users can still access their clippings).

 When a site is growing, there is no way to handle the constant influx of new users.
+The result is a dilution of quality on the front page, at least as measured by the guidelines of the site.

 Just because we don't yet have an established means to effectively do so does not mean it cannot be done.
 I would rather work on solving this question and other important questions concerning managing culture.
 Manipulative tactics like this have very serious limits and substantial downsides.
 I used to give a lot of parenting advice and I can't tell you how many parents have essentially asked me "How do I manipulate my child into being less manipulative?"
 And the answer is you can't.
 They learned that crap from you.
 Don't like it?
 Then stop doing it.